 If you travel to the northern part of Belgium (also known as Flanders), you simply have to try the national dish: Stoverij (also known as Flemish stew or Flemish carbonade in English).
 Flemish stew is a dish that is loved and celebrated all over Flanders.
 You will often find it in Brussels and the south as well, under the name Carbonade Flamande.

-Virtually every nationality has some form of stew.
+Almost every country has some form of stew.
 Often it's made with local ingredients, spices, etc. This is of course the same with Flemish stew.
 You start with onions, carrots, beef or pork cheeks.
-But the secret ingredient that makes our stew different from others is of course: beer.
+But the secret ingredient that makes our stew different from others is of course: Belgian beer.
 Typically a dark brown beer that gives the stew a caramelized flavour.

-Everyone has their own family recipe.
-In Ghent many people will add more local specialties such as peperkoek (spice cake) and the famous Tierentyn mustard.
+In Ghent many people will add more local specialties such as peperkoek (spice cake), the local Tierentyn mustard, and of course one of the typical Ghent beers!

 And if you want to go full Belgian style: add some mayonaise to top it all off!